Powered by MOMENTUM MEDIA

 ==

-“Similarly, where the operations of a licensee are transferred to a related party, as was the case with Dixon Advisory, the parent entity should assume responsibility for any complaints and compensation claims against the former subsidiary,” it added.
+“Similarly, where the operations of a licensee are transferred to a related party, as was the case with Dixon Advisory, the parent entity should assume responsibility for any complaints and compensation claims against the former subsidiary,” it said.

 CSLR as implemented is not fit for purpose